maryefern/type-theme/fb-lesson5.md

 <div class="padding-regular">

 <div class="text-align-left">
 <p>Last time, we wrote some persuasive copy for your ad and, combined with your engaging image, BAM!
-You now have a Facebook ad that is virtually <em>guaranteed</em> to get results...</p>
+You now have a Facebook ad that is virtually <em>guaranteed</em> to get you results...</p>

-<p>IF we target it correctly.</p>
+<p>IF you target it correctly.</p>

 <p>Get this part wrong, and your whole campaign will fall apart.
 Get it right, and your results will shoot through the roof.</p>